Creating Nurture Campaigns

 - Publish the Nurture

-Accessing the Wizard
+Accessing the Builder

-Navigating the Wizard
+Navigating the Builder

 - Click the Save button at any point to save your work in progress.